Iptacopan (Fabhalta): Oral Factor B Drug for IgAN/PNH/C3G

 - Anti-MASP2 (narsoplimab): lectin pathway focus

-- Iptacopan: AP-selective; classical and lectin pathways preserved, including serum meningococcal bactericidal activity
+- Iptacopan: AP-selective; classical and lectin pathways preserved, including serum meningococcal bactericidal activity.
+Nonetheless, as a complement inhibitor, FABHALTA carries a boxed warning for encapsulated-bacterial infections and is administered under REMS

 3. Mechanism